mendix/docs/content/refguide/db2.md

 Sorting on string column values is case sensitive in DB2.
 To mitigate this, IBM has introduced Locale-aware Unicode collations in DB2 9.5 fixpack 1.
 These collations can be tailored to ignore case and/or accents.

-For more detailed information, see the article [Making DB2 case-insensitive](https://developer.ibm.com/technologies/databases/articles/making-db2-case-insensitive) in *IBM Developer Works*:
+For more detailed information, see the sidenote in the article [Making DB2 case-insensitive](https://developer.ibm.com/technologies/databases/articles/making-db2-case-insensitive#refname) in *IBM Developer Works*:

 ### 5.2 Sorting on Very Long Strings